-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings .

-- 3. Click System Settings.

-- 5. Click Logs.

-The Change Management logs are displayed on the pane.

-- 6. Do one of the following: - To view the object associated with a change, click the object in the Object Name column. - To view details about the change, click Details in the Details column.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🗱 . - 3.
+Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click Change Management - 5.
+Click Logs.
+The Change Management logs are displayed on the pane. - 6.
+Do one of the following: - To view the object associated with a change, click the object in the Object Name column. - To view details about the change, click Details in the Details column.